unforswearing/aliaser/README.md

 > [!IMPORTANT]
 > `aliaser` is written in `bash`, tested interactively in `zsh` on MacOS and passes most `shellcheck` tests.
 This script has not been tested on any Linux-based systems (Linux compatibility coming soon).

+The source code for `aliaser` can be found at [github.com/unforswearing/aliaser](https://github.com/unforswearing/aliaser)

 ## Installation

 Clone this repo and source `aliaser/aliaser.sh` to get started.